imwally/untweet/README.md

 # unlike

-A little command line utility that unlikes tweets.
+A little command line utility that unlikes all the tweets you previously liked.

 ## Requirements